qTemiO/GraphAlgorithms/README.md

 Enjoy!

-## TO BUILT this you should run the command in project folder:
+## TO BUILT this you should run the command in project folder (also you need to install a pyinstaller lib):
    `pyinstaller --onefile --icon=myicon.ico --windowed main.py`

    Then, after some time in <i>./build</i> folder you may find <b>main.exe</b> file